 Office of Research Services

 The University is committed to continue to enhance research capacity of its faculty and students.
 As such, a concerted effort is being expended on increasing our level of extramural funding for research, scholarship, and creative projects.
-If you need additional help in identifying funding in your discipline or need some individualized support to develop a competitive grant proposal, please do not hesitate to contact us by visiting our contact form or by calling the ORS at 615-904-8040 .
+If you need additional help in identifying funding in your discipline or need some individualized support to develop a competitive grant proposal, please do not hesitate to contact us by calling the ORSP at 615-904-8040 .

 This website allows organizations to electronically find and apply for competitive grant opportunities from all Federal grant-making agencies.
 Grants.gov is THE single access point for over 1000 grant programs offered by the 26 Federal grant-making agencies.